Don't want to change to Windows™ 8 or 10. Worried about support for Windows™ XP™

 The French police are migrating 37,000 PCs to Linux.

-The City of Munich has installed Linux on its 14,000 desktop computers and has begun to implement LibreOffice for its word processing and spreadsheets.
+The City of Munich has begun to implement LibreOffice for its word processing and spreadsheets.

 The Australian Government has chosen Open Document Format (ODF) for government documents.
 ODF is the native format of LibreOffice and OpenOffice.